agatha-budget/agatha-budget/doc/src/content/docs/guides/deploy.md

     - update the db_password file in the server config

 - agatha
-    - update the gradle.properties
+    - update the gradle.properties int the server config
-    - update the flyway.conf
+    - update the flyway.conf in the server config

+## change the url

+if you want to change the url you will have to update  :

+- the gradle.properties files the server config
+- the configuration.nix file
+- when building the front :
+    - app/front/scripts/set_beta_properties.sh
+    - app/front/scripts/set_prod_properties.sh

 ## Further reading